Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX A: Differential Dynamic Programming

 \subsubsection{Forward Pass}

-By continually computing the quadratic approximations in Eq. \eqref{quadapproximations}, local controller in Eq. \eqref{controllerKk}, and the new values in Eq. \eqref{vxvxx} backwards in time from the terminal condition $V({\bf x}_{N})=l_f({\bf x}_N)$, the newly controlled trajectory can be found through a forward pass given by
+By continually computing the quadratic approximations in Eq. \eqref{quadapproximations}, local controller in Eq. \eqref{controllerKk}, and the new values in Eq. \eqref{vxvxx} backwards in time from the terminal condition $V({\bf x}_{N})=l_f({\bf x}_N)$, the updated trajectory can be found through a forward pass given by